tejassinkar23/AWS-architecture-using-Pulumi/README.md

 <h1>
-  # AWS Architecture with EC2, NGINX, and RDS using Pulumi
+   AWS Architecture with EC2, NGINX, and RDS using Pulumi
 </h1>

-That's the full AWS architecture created using pulumi code (IaaS)

 # Infrastructure Architecture
 This project sets up a cloud infrastructure on AWS using Pulumi, an Infrastructure as Code (IaC) tool.
 The architecture is designed to host a web application running on an EC2 instance with NGINX, and a MySQL database hosted on Amazon RDS.
 The setup also includes necessary networking components and security configurations.